DavidPal/whitespace-format/README.md

 * `--add-new-line-marker-at-end-of-file` -- Add new line marker at the end of each file if it is missing.
 * `--remove-new-line-marker-from-end-of-file` -- Remove all new line marker(s)
 from the end of each file.
-This option cannot be used in combination with `--add-new-line-marker-at-end-of-file`.
 Due to idempotence, all empty lines at the end of the file are removed.
-In other words, this option implies `--remove-trailing-empty-lines` option.
+In other words, `--remove-new-line-marker-from-end-of-file` implies `--remove-trailing-empty-lines` option.
+The option `--remove-new-line-marker-from-end-of-file` conflicts with `--add-new-line-marker-at-end-of-file` option.
 * `--remove-trailing-whitespace` -- Remove whitespace at the end of each line.
 * `--remove-leading-empty-lines` -- Remove empty lines at the beginning of each file.
 * `--remove-trailing-empty-lines` -- Remove empty lines at the end of each file.
-If `--remove-new-line-marker-from-end-of-file` is used, this option is used automatically.
+If `--remove-new-line-marker-from-end-of-file` is used, `--remove-trailing-empty-lines` is used as well; otherwise the behavior would not be idempotent.

 An opinionated combination of options is:
 ```shell